-We only sell one HX machine, the Rocket Boxer.
-This is because we have used and tested many HX machines and have found the Boxer to be by far the best machine considering the balance of features, design, ease of use and durability.
+We only sell one HX machine, the Appia.
+This is because we have used and tested many HX machines and have found the Appia to be by far the best machine considering the balance of features, design, ease of use and durability.

 Dual boilers are the next level up in terms of internal design.
 They offer one dedicated boiler to generating hot water and steam, usually referred to as the 'service' boiler, which is larger in size.
 Then a second boiler which is focused solely on water for brewing coffee, aka the 'brew' boiler, which is usually considerably smaller.